Duatic/duatic_control/README.md

 ## Config file format
 - File must be valid YAML.
 - Top-level must use `/**:` to scope parameters for controller_manager and named controllers.
+- define activation on startup status through a state key.

 Example:
 ```yaml